Kajra Re: Music video

-Before the song sequence, Amitabh Bachchan, playing a cop in the movie, relates his story of unrequited love in the city of Delhi to Abhishek Bachchan (his real-life son who plays a criminal pursued by the cop), which is later alluded to in the song.
+Before the song sequence, Amitabh Bachchan, playing a cop in the movie, relates his story of unrequited love in the city of Delhi to Abhishek Bachchan (his real-life son), who plays a criminal pursued by the cop, which is later alluded to in the song.
 Aishwarya Rai's character, a bar girl, sympathizes with Amitabh's character and plays courtesan.
 The dance, choreographed by Vaibhavi Merchant, features Aishwarya in a brocade choli and dipped ghagra, kohl, and some lip gloss.

 Awards

-Alisha Chinai won the 2005 Filmfare Best Female Playback Award, 2005 MTV Immies for the "Best Female Singer" and the 2005 Bollywood Movie Award - Best Playback Singer Female for the song, while Gulzar collected the best lyricist award in almost all major award functions including the IIFA and Filmfare Awards, for the song.
+Alisha Chinai won the 2005 Filmfare Best Female Playback Award, 2005 MTV Immies for the "Best Female Singer" and the 2005 Bollywood Movie Award - Best Playback Singer Female for the song, while Gulzar was awarded the Best Lyricist Award in almost all major award functions including the IIFA and Filmfare Awards, for the song.
 Aishwarya Rai Bachchan won the award for the "Best Performance In A Song - Female" at the 2005 MTV Immies.

 Vaibhavi Merchant won the following awards: